ThePacielloGroup/cupper/content/patterns/API/server.md

     error('oh my goodness');

     // Should call the progress method to update the progress to 100% before calling load
+    // Setting computable to false switches the loading indicator to infinite mode
     // (computable, processedSize, totalSize)
     progress(true, 0, 1024);
-    // progress(false) switches the loading indicator to infinite mode

     // Should call the load method when done and pass the returned server file id